 - Share this article on Tumblr

-When Happening won the Venice festival’s Golden Lion last month, the timing could not be ignored.
+When Happening won the Venice festival’s Golden Lion in September of 2021, the timing could not be ignored.
 Audrey Diwan’s drama centers on a young French woman’s illegal abortion in 1963.
-The award was announced less than two weeks after the United States Supreme Court refused to block a Texas law that bans the procedure in most cases.
-The court’s upcoming decision on a Mississippi law could overturn Roe v.
-Wade, the landmark 1973 case that established the constitutional right to terminate a pregnancy safely.
+The award was announced less than two weeks after the United States Supreme Court refused to block a Texas law that bans the procedure in most cases and shortly ahead of the court deciding on a pivotal Mississippi law that could have overturned Roe v.
+Wade.
+Eight months later, a leaked draft opinion suggests the Supreme Court is poised to overturn the landmark 1973 case that established the constitutional right to terminate a pregnancy safely.

 The reality of abortion in many women’s lives, in defiance of cultural, religious and legal restrictions, is reflected in the stories we tell, in books, onstage and onscreen.
 A recently published research paper finds that abortion-themed plotlines in scripted television can help to expand viewers’ knowledge about the procedure.
 As chief TV critic Daniel Fienberg notes, television has been variously grappling with the topic and avoiding it for half a century: